Social Justice Adovcate.

 Community Advocacy

-We champion the rights and needs of First Nations communities, striving for systemic change and social justice.
+We champion the rights and needs of communities, striving for systemic change and social justice.
 This service is offered free of charge and is deeply rooted in principles of abolition and collective care.
-Our advocacy ensures that the human rights of all First Nations people are upheld and respected.
+Our advocacy ensures that the human rights of all people are upheld and respected at all costs.

 Research and Policy Consultancy